CookieCat45/Risk-Fortress-2/docs/map configs.md

 ```
 "items"
 {
-	// Item section name : amount of the item to give
+	// Item section name (in items.cfg) : amount of the item to give
 	// This example will give 2 Class Crown, 5 Tomb Readers, and a Legendary Lid to the bot

 	"class_crown" 	"2"